pjotrp/once-only/README.md

   echo "once-only bowtie -t e_coli reads/e_coli_1000.fq e_coli.map" |qsub -k oe -d path
 ```

-Interestingly once-only comes with PBS support, which won't add a job to the queue if it
+Interestingly once-only also comes with some PBS support, which won't add a job to the queue if it
-has been executed:
+has been executed successfully:

 ```sh
   once-only --pbs '-k oe -d path' bowtie -t e_coli reads/e_coli_1000.fq e_coli.map
 ```

-Note that once-only is written in Ruby, but you don't need to
+Note: once-only is written in Ruby, but you don't need to
 understand Ruby programming to use it!

-Note: this software is under active development!

 ## Installation